 At Signum University, we never want the cost of education to be a barrier to learning.
 Here’s how we keep tuition low:

 We using cutting-edge online technologies that scale to accommodate most class sizes.

 We avoid the hefty administrative and maintenance costs that burden traditional universities with physical campuses.

 In addition, our Stewardship Team is always looking for ways to create even more efficient and cost-effective processes to deliver a first-rate educational experience.

 Students and auditors have two primary costs: tuition and required materials (primarily texts).

 The tuition paid for each course taken is the largest cost involved.
-Signum takes prides in the fact that the vast majority of tuition paid by students and auditors goes toward faculty salaries.
+Signum takes pride in the fact that the vast majority of tuition paid by students and auditors goes toward faculty salaries.
 This allows us to offer students an opportunity to learn from world-class scholars and recognized experts in their fields, at a fraction of the cost for a similar course at a traditional institution.

 Tuition for the various levels of enrollment we offer is as follows: